 Plant Parasitic Nematode Population in Cowpea Soils and Roots

 Results of the nematode population in cowpea soils and roots are presented in Figure 1.
 Five genera of plant parasitic nematodes were encountered in soil and root samples of the cowpea cultivated.
-The plant parasitic nematodes identified were Meloidogyne spp., Helicotylenchus spp., Scutellonema spp., Criconemella spp and Pratylenchus spp (Figure 1).
-The population count of each nematode genus was: Meloidogyne (70.0 and 14.5), Helicotylenchus (60.2 and 5.6), Criconemella (5.6 and 0.5), Pratylenchus (2.8 and 0.5) and Scutellonema (2.3 and 0.5) for soil and root samples respectively (Figure 1).
+The plant parasitic nematodes identified were Meloidogyne spp., Helicotylenchus spp., Scutellonema spp., Criconemella spp. and Pratylenchus spp.
+(Figure 1).
+The population count of each nematode genus was: Meloidogyne (70.0 and 14.5), Helicotylenchus (60.2 and 5.6), Criconemella (5.6 and 0.5), Pratylenchus (2.8 and 0.5) and Scutellonema (2.3 and 0.5) for soil and root samples, respectively (Figure 1).

 Plant Parasitic Nematode Population of Cowpea Rhizosphere Soils in Rainy and Dry Seasons

 Results of the plant parasitic nematode population counts during the dry and rainy season are presented in Figure 2.
 Five genera of plant parasitic nematodes were encountered in dry and rainy season on the study soils.
-The nematodes identified were Meloidogyne spp, Helicotylenchus spp, Scutellonema spp.
-Criconemella spp, and Pratylenchus spp.
-All nematode species were present in both rainy and dry season.
-Meloidogyne spp recorded the highest mean population value of 60.4 in the rainy season, while Scutellonema recorded the lowest mean count of 2.0 in dry season (Figure 2)
+The nematodes identified were Meloidogyne spp., Helicotylenchus spp., Scutellonema spp., Criconemella spp., and Pratylenchus spp.
+All nematode genera were present in both rainy and dry season.
+Meloidogyne spp. recorded the highest mean population value of 60.4 in the rainy season, while Scutellonema recorded the lowest mean count of 2.0 in dry season (Figure 2)

 Total Plant Parasitic Nematodes Population